DEShawResearch/msys/README.md

 Msys can make use of several optional libraries when they are explicitly enabled during compilation.
 These libraries are:

- * lpsolve (https://sourceforge.net/projects/lpsolve/), needed for bond order and formal charge assigment.
+ * lpsolve (https://sourceforge.net/projects/lpsolve/), needed for bond order and formal charge assignment.

  * The InChI library (https://www.inchi-trust.org/downloads/) version 1.05.